kevinbowen777/toolbox/notes/linux/find_cmd_cheatsheet.md

 When using multiple expressions without specifying any operator, the **AND** operator is implicitly used.

-##### Example Directory Structure
+#### Example Directory Structure

-Many of the examples that follow will be using the directory structure below:
+For rest of this post, many of the examples will be using the directory structure below.
+If you want to follow along with the examples, re-create this on your local machine.

 ```
             .testdir        # (root/current working directory)
             ├── example.txt
             ├── image.jpg
             ├── topdir1
             │   ├── dir_a
             │   │   └── image.jpg
             │   ├── dir_b
             │   │   ├── example.txt
             │   │   └── image.jpg
             │   ├── dir_c
             │   └── image.jpg
             ├── topdir2
             │   ├── dir_a
             │   │   └── image.jpg
             │   ├── dir_b
             │   ├── dir_c
             │   │   └── image.jpg
             │   ├── myfile.txt
             │   └── myfile1.txt
             └── topdir3
                 ├── dir_a
                 │   └── image.jpg
                 ├── dir_b
                 │   └── MyFile.txt
                 └── image.jpg
+```

-# Note: for the purposes of the examples in this document, the `folder.jpg` & `myfile1.txt` should *not* be empty files.
+**Note**: for the purposes of the examples in this document, the `folder.jpg` & `myfile1.txt` should *not* be empty files.
 Use an actual file containing an image/text of any size.
-```

-Here is a basic example that decomposes a simple `find` command construct and its respective elements:
+Here is a basic example that breaks down a simple `find` command example into its respective elements:

     find topdir2 -name "myfile.txt" -perm 644